mstocco/mariostoc.co/content/traininglog/20220417-ironman2022-19weeksout.md

 ### NOTES
 Total Time: **115 Minutes** &nbsp; Run: **18.5 km**

+Mobility was done before the run as planned.

 Run was mostly on dirt and I headed north on the Colquitz River Trail with the intension of doing a lap of Rithet's Bog before coming back.
 I stopped for a bio-break and that was enough of a pause that further up at a fork in the trail, I met up with Yauki!
 He was out for a 10km run but when I told him where I was heading, he decided to run with me.

 <!---->